cloudmesh-community/sp19-516-127/project_report.md

 Eric Collins ( colliner / sp19-516-127 )

-Last updated: 21 April 2019
+Last updated: 2 May 2019

 ## Introduction

 An implementation of Virtual Machine manager with AWS is implemented as the vm.py code using ec2 and libcloud.
 Earlier versions of the code were done with Boto2, however, as advised, all code was converted to libcloud.
 Link to the code can be found in the README.
 To run the AWS vm manager, AWS credentials need to be present in ~/.cloudmesh/cloudmesh4.yaml as well as the related defaults for booting virtual machines in AWS.
 Below are the commands implemented into the AWS vm manager in cloudmesh, including displaying status, booting new AWS vms, booting multiple AWS vms, stopping vms, restarting vms, terminating vms, and creating unique names for each new vm booted.
-The following is a demo (pytest in progress) and explanation to how the code works.
+The following is a demo (pytest available and documents below) and explanation to how the code works.
 Oracle VM VirtualBox was used running an ubuntu system, python 3.7.2 environment was used with pyenv.
 More features to implement are explained at the end of this report.

+NOTE: Implementation into cloudmesh-cloud was not done as per request of Gregor on April 22nd 2019.
+He advised: "I will do the integration, so continue in your hid.
+I want you to achieve your best, so focussing on your own implementation may be more useful.
+However I do suggest you do look at cloudmesh-cloud as there are some things that are already implemented that you do not have to redo, such as the name function" With this, the AWS VM manager was continued here in my local hid and not integrated into cloudmesh-cloud.
+For completeness sake, my code has been benchmarked with existing benchmarks in cloudmesh-cloud as well as the pytest found through my README file and compared at the end of this document.
+It is important to note, however, that not all commands from vm and existing benchmarks are implemented in my own version of AWS VM Manager, so some of the tests have failed.

+Lastly, at the end of the document, to aid anyone in the future of implemented any of my work in to cloudmesh-cloud, I have left suggestions and comparisons of my work with the existing vm code.

 ## Features